Dow, S&P 500 rise on optimism about economic recovery

 “The main driver behind the stock market is the reopening of the country ... that’s motivating investors to feel a sense of optimism about markets and cause them to come back in and buy stocks with the idea that things will be better by the fall and earnings will improve.”

-American Airlines (AAL.O), United Airlines (UAL.O) and Marriott International (MAR.O), the travel stocks that stand to perform better as the economy reopens, gained between 1.1%and 2.4%.
+American Airlines, United Airlines and Marriott International, the travel stocks that stand to perform better as the economy reopens, gained between 1.1% and 2.4%.

-Cloudera Inc (CLDR.N) jumped 23.6% after private equity firms KKR & Co (KKR.N) and Clayton Dubilier & Rice LLC agreed to take the data analytics firm private in a $5.3 billion dollar deal. read more
+Cloudera Inc jumped 23.6% after private equity firms KKR & Co and Clayton Dubilier & Rice LLC agreed to take the data analytics firm private in a $5.3 billion dollar deal.

-A group of "meme stocks" extended gains from the previous week with shares of AMC Entertainment Holdings Inc (AMC.N) up 14.5% after the movie theater chain announced a $230 million capital raise. read more
+A group of “meme stocks” extended gains from the previous week with shares of AMC Entertainment Holdings Inc up 14.5% after the movie theater chain announced a $230 million capital raise.

-Abbott Laboratories (ABT.N) fell 6.2% after cutting its full-year 2021 profit forecast due to a projected drop in COVID-19 diagnostic testing demand. read more
+Abbott Laboratories fell 6.2% after cutting its full-year 2021 profit forecast due to a projected drop in COVID-19 diagnostic testing demand.

 Advancing issues outnumbered decliners by a 2.47-to-1 ratio on the NYSE and by a 1.36-to-1 ratio on the Nasdaq.